How it works

 - History tab — every action (send, open, submit, approve, reject) is logged with timestamps.

-- Data export/erasure — fulfill GDPR subject access requests and right-to-be-forgotten requests from Settings.
+- Data export and erasure — fulfill subject access requests and right-to-be-forgotten requests from Settings.

 Collaboration